 Computer Awareness forms a small part of the IBPS PO exam.
 It is usually asked in the ‘mains’ exam, usually included with the Reasoning section.

 The questions that are asked under this section are usually based on the fundamentals, operational knowledge, questions on software and hardware, keyboard shortcuts and other miscellaneous topics.
-Computer Awareness may prove to be one easy catch and a scoring part as it doesn’t need a very technically detailed knowledge to answer the questions in this section.
-As the name suggests, it tests your basic awareness of computer.
+Computer Awareness may prove to be one easy catch and a scoring part as it doesn’t need very technically detailed knowledge to answer the questions in this section.
+As the name suggests, it tests your basic awareness of computers.

 - Avoid attempting questions you are not aware of.

 - Avoid mistakes- avoid negative marking; Maintain accuracy.

 - Write/solve in clear handwriting, which is readable by you later.

 - Take some time out for yourself in order to avoid boredom and monotony in the preparation schedule.